quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```

 #### 3. TO Amazon S3
-You can save and upload entire packaged video files to [Amazon S3](https://aws.amazon.com/).
+You can save and upload entire packaged video files to **[Amazon S3](https://aws.amazon.com/)**.
 For uploading files, you need to have credentials.
 ``` php
 $config = [
     'version' => 'latest',